redlean91/texture-cooker/README.md

     - XTX-Extract for NX (Python Version)
     - Bundler for Xbox 360 from X360 SDK
     - DDS2Gtf for PS3 from PS3 SDK
+    - Wimgt for Wii from the Wimms tools

 ## Implemented Platforms:
 | Platform | Implemented |